 Forgione encouraged me to travel and expand my skill set, so I obligingly moved to France to do work-study at La Varenne Culinary School in Burgundy.
 After school and traveling throughout France, I moved to Paris to begin a four day “stage” at the Michelin three-star restaurant Guy Savoy.
 Four days turned into four years and I was then promoted to sous chef at La Butte Chaillot, another Savoy establishment.
 The first three months were terrifying—imagine being an American woman in charge of a French kitchen with 10 cooks under you?
 Professionally, it was a life-changing experience.

 As for television, after appearing on Food Network Challenge and as a judge on Iron Chef America, I hosted a show called Alex’s Day Off.
-I was then lucky enough became a regular judge on the primetime show Chopped and have appeared on Next Iron Chef.
+I was then lucky enough to become a regular judge on the primetime show Chopped and have appeared on Next Iron Chef.
 In 2012, I became an Iron Chef.
 Considering I was once a judge, a challenger and a contestant, my parents were the most happy to see me achieve this goal.
 I am a member of Les Dames D’Escoffier and dedicate time to supporting some of my favorite charities:

 Perspective on Food